-In some situations, it could be the laptop’s power brick is dead and your battery has just run down.
-However, you should have noticed your laptop having a low battery for a while and giving you warnings to plug the laptop in.
+In some situations, it could be that the laptop’s power brick is dead and your battery has just run down; however, you should’ve noticed having a low battery for a while with warnings to plug in the laptop.
 Have the repair person try plugging in a new power brick first to see if that’s it.

 For a desktop, replacing a power supply isn’t so bad.
-First, unplug all the external cables, and then open the case by removing screws, or untwisting the turn screws, in the back.
+First, unplug all the external cables, then open the case by removing the screws, or untwisting the turn screws, in the back.

-The power supply is usually in the upper-rear area, although some newer computers have them at the lower-rear section.
+The power supply is usually in the upper-rear area, although some newer computers have them at the lower rear.
 You’ll know the power supply because it’s usually a silver, gray or black box with a bundle of wires headed to the motherboard and various drives.
 It’s also the spot where the power cable plugs into the back.

 Once you have the unit, it’s time to replace the broken one.
 Use a grounding strap to attach yourself to the computer’s frame (an unpainted part) or the power supply itself because otherwise, static electricity can kill your electronics.
 In this case, because you’re removing the power supply from the case, grounding to the power supply is better.